ladofa/thepen/README.md

  * Shapes : Line, Circle, Rectangle, Grid (One Key Shortcut Only)
  * Stamp : Just push a key to put your stamps.
 (One Key Shortcut Only)
  * Arrow : Add arrow on free drawings or any shapes.
  * Overlay - Display current time, text messages and images.
-(Now it is not in maintenance yet)
+(It is not in maintenance yet)

 ## Reference
  * Epic Pen : https://epic-pen.com/